Barath-dan/Retail-Data-Analysis/README.md

 - Streamlit
 ### Vanna AI Integration
 - Vanna AI: Integrates with the application to generate SQL queries from natural language user input.
 This allows users to ask business-related questions in plain language, and Vanna AI converts these queries into SQL syntax, which can then be executed against the database.
+### Hosting
+- AWS RDS: The project is hosted on AWS RDS (Relational Database Service) for scalable and secure database management.
+AWS RDS allows for easy deployment, backup, and scaling of the SQL Server database, ensuring high availability and reliability of the application.
 ## Project Workflow
 ### 1. Data Extraction
 The raw dataset is downloaded from Kaggle using the Kaggle API.